Article first published January 2011, updated June 2019.

-You’ve probably heard the advice, ‘Keep your email campaign short and sweet’, often followed by, ‘… because no-one’s going to read loads of copy, anyway’.
+You’ve probably heard the advice, “Keep your email campaign short and sweet.”
+Often this phrase is followed by, “because no-one’s going to read loads of copy, anyway.”

 I was skimming through Jakob Nielsen’s research recently and came across a little gem in the form of an eyetracking heatmap.
 Based on data collected from recipients of an email newsletter, it denotes the areas where they looked the most in red and the least in blue: